 Key takeaways

-• A real-time video translator is a six-stage pipeline.
-WebRTC capture → streaming ASR → MT → sentence-segmenter → streaming TTS → WebRTC playback.
+• A video call translator is a six-stage pipeline.
+WebRTC capture → streaming ASR → sentence-segmenter → MT → streaming TTS → WebRTC playback.
 Tuned end-to-end latency is 1.0–1.8 s; below 1 s feels like a live interpreter.

 • Pick the translation strategy by use case.
-Cascade (ASR → MT → TTS) wins on language coverage and quality; SeamlessM4T speech-to-speech wins on latency for the 100 languages it supports; consecutive (turn-by-turn) is a more reliable pattern when stakes are high.
+Cascade (ASR → MT → TTS) wins on language coverage and quality; managed neural speech-to-speech (OpenAI Realtime, Gemini Live) wins on latency; consecutive (turn-by-turn) is the more reliable pattern when stakes are high.

 • Per-minute economics are workable.
 Tuned hybrid stacks land at $0.10–$0.30 / participant-minute; closed APIs run $0.40–$1.50; self-hosted Whisper + open MT + open TTS lands at $0.04–$0.12.

-• Fora Soft has shipped real-time interpretation for 5+ years.
-TransLinguist and VOLO are live products built on this exact pipeline.
+• Fora Soft has shipped real-time interpretation since 2005 — 250+ projects.
+TransLinguist and VOLO are live products built on this same architecture.
 Book a 30-min call.

 Why Fora Soft wrote this video translator integration guide